 Long exposure photography is just one part of the larger photography puzzle, and we always think that rather than focusing on one area, it’s best to try and improve your overall photography knowledge.

 Long exposure photography in particular builds upon a number of other photography skills, including knowing how to adjust your cameras settings, and really understanding what each of those settings does, including aperture, ISO and shutter speed.

 If you are interested in improving your photography skills, we recommend checking out our online travel photography course, which we have created to be as comprehensive as possible.
-This is priced at a very reasonable $99 for lifetime access, which includes any and all future updates, homework assignments, and live feedback from me!
 Take a look at that here.